colelawrence/decipad/apps/docs/docs/account/plans.md

 # Upgrading Plans

-Invite your team to collaborate, expand data imports and schedule query executions. <br/>
+Invite your team to collaborate, expand data imports and schedule query executions. <br />
 For information on each plan, please visit our [pricing page](https://www.decipad.com/pricing).

 ## Upgrading Your Plan